 Give us ALL of the strawberries!
 This semi-dry seasonal from Locust Cider blends Washington apples with strawberries and real hibiscus flowers for a sort of rosé situation, with a tart, fruit-forward nose and a floral finish.
 Look for it, for a limited time only (just like strawberry season), at any of Locust Cider’s locations in Texas and Washington State.

 Portland Cider Co.
 Pineapple Rosé

 No matter your opinion on them, rosé ciders are here to stay, and we expect we’ll be seeing even more varieties and spin-offs from cider makers as we progress through spring and summer.
-Case in point: the brand-new summer seasonal cider, Pineapple Rosé, from Portland Cider Co.
+Case in point: the seasonal cider, Pineapple Rosé, from Portland Cider Co.
 Suggested food pairings for this tropical quaff include spicy Thai peanut sauce, pork quesadillas, chicken salad with pecans and grapes, or a brie and apple panini.
 Pineapple Rosé will debut on draft and in 12-ounce can six-packs on Friday, March 15, at a release party at the Portland Cider House at 3638 SE Hawthorne Blvd. in Portland.
 In the following weeks, you’ll be able to find it at retailers across Portland Cider’s distribution territory.
-Come April, look for brand-new, 19.2 ounce seasonal cans (tall boys!) of Pineapple Rosé, AKA your new poolside drink of choice.
+Come April, look for brand-new, 19.2-ounce seasonal cans (tall boys!) of Pineapple Rosé, AKA your new poolside drink of choice.

 Wildcraft Cider Works Wild Plum Mirabelle